Monte Carlo with Determinantal Point Processes: Statement of the results

 \subsection{Sampling a multivariate OP Ensemble}

-For Monte Carlo with DPPs to be a practical tool, we need to be able to sample realizations of the random variables $\bv x_1,\ldots,\bv x_N$ with joint density \eqref{density DPP proj}. \cite{HKPV06} give a generic algorithm for sampling DPPs, which we use here; see also \citep{ScZaTo09} and \citep{LaMoRu14} for more details.
+For Monte Carlo with DPPs to be a practical tool, we need to be able to sample realizations of the random variables $\bv x_1,\ldots,\bv x_N$ with joint density \eqref{density DPP proj}. \cite{HKPV06} give an algorithm for sampling generic DPPs, which we use here; see also \citep{ScZaTo09, LaMoRu15, OlNaTr15} for more details.
+In terms of code, a companion Python package to the current paper is available\footnote{\url{https://github.com/rbardenet/dppmc}}, which implements the OPE sampling described in this section and used later for the experiments in Section~\ref{s:experiments}.
+A more efficient implementation of the same OPE sampling algorithm, along with most known DPP sampling algorithms, can also be found in the Python package DPPy\footnote{\url{https://github.com/guilgautier/DPPy}} \citep*{GaBaVa18Sub}.

 The algorithm is based on the fact that the chain rule for the joint distribution \eqref{density DPP proj} is available as \eq \frac1{N!}\det\Big[K_N(x_i,x_\ell)\Big]_{i,\ell=1}^N \prod_{i=1}^N\mu(\d x_i)= \prod_{i=1}^N \frac{1}{N-i+1} \Big\Vert P_{H_{i-1}} K_N(x_i,\cdot)\Big\Vert_{L^2(\mu)}^2 \mu(\d x_i). \qe In \eqref{joint density DPP}, $P_H$ is the orthogonal projection onto a subspace $H$ of $L^2(\mu)$,